OfficeDev/office-js-docs-pr/docs/develop/convert-javascript-to-typescript.md

 This article shows you how to convert an Excel add-in task pane template in Visual Studio from JavaScript to TypeScript.
 You can use the same steps to convert other Office Add-in JavaScript templates to TypeScript.

-> **Note:** To view or download the code sample that this article is based on, see [Excel-Add-In-TS-Start](https://github.com/OfficeDev/Excel-Add-In-TS-Start) on GitHub.
+To view or download the code sample that this article is based on, see [Excel-Add-In-TS-Start](https://github.com/OfficeDev/Excel-Add-In-TS-Start) on GitHub.

 ## Prerequisites